z1mbu/z1mbu/README.md

 - 💞️ I’m looking to collaborate on making the internet a better place.
 - 📫 How to reach me hello@sp-enterprises.fi

-More on everything soon: pupu-app now in MERN!
+More on everything soon: pupu-app now in MERN & PAC Marketing app is now in PERN!